 This has become something of a joke question on internet message boards but every alternate year Glastonbury coincides with either the World Cup or the European Championships and naturally there will be a lot of people attending the festival who would also like to see the football.

 Previous experience is that if England are playing during the festival then provisions will be made for anybody who wishes to see the game.
 In 2010 England’s World Cup group game against Slovenia was played on the Wednesday afternoon and a huge crowd crammed into the Pyramid Stage Field to see the game on the big screens.
 The same happened during Euro 2004 when England were knocked out by Portugal in a penalty shoot out on the Thursday evening.

 Obviously the Pyramid Field can’t be used to show any games played on the Friday, Saturday or Sunday as live acts will be performing on those days but alternative arrangements were made in 2010 when a large area of the Bushy Ground camping field was set aside to cater for as many as 40,000 to witness England’s disappointing 4-1 defeat at the hands of the Germans.

 Games involving other countries aren’t generally shown although you might find some of the bars have TV screens and you may be able to get the bar staff to show specific matches if you ask very nicely.

 Despite the curtailment on late night noise since the somewhat anarchic pre-superfence era, Glastonbury is still very much a 24 hour event.
-When the main stages shut down for the night there is still plenty of stuff going on and places like the Stone Circle, Shangri-La, Arcadia, Block 9, The Common, the Unfair Ground, the Silent Discos and some of the smaller venues in The Park, the Dance Village and the Green Fields don't really start to come alive until after midnight.
+When the main stages shut down for the night there is still plenty of stuff going on and places like the Stone Circle, Shangri-La, Arcadia, Block 9, The Common, the Unfair Ground, the Silent Discos and some of the smaller venues in The Park, Silver Hayes and the Green Fields don't really start to come alive until after midnight.

 photograph courtesy of Wiskey